alexli888/cs4241-final-project-a25/README.md

 - Team management
 - Defined project structure
 - Developed starter code for the client and server
-- Located inspo code for autosolver
+- Located the inspiration code for autosolver
 - Assisted in debugging deployment to Render
 - README updates
 - Recording